TusharRakheja/AutomataLanguage/README.md

 ##### a) Integers

 Standard 32-bit.
-They type keyword is `int`, as you've already probably seen. characters.
+The type keyword is `int`, as you've already probably seen.

 **`Basic Syntax`**